MetaMask/metamask-docs/snaps/concepts/anatomy.md

 ## Bundle file

-Because of the way snaps are executed, they must be published as a single `.js` file containing the entire source code and all dependencies.
+Because of the way Snaps are executed, they must be published as a single `.js` file containing the entire source code and all dependencies.
-Moreover, the [Snaps execution environment](execution-environment.md) has no DOM, no Node.js APIs, and no filesystem access, so anything that relies on the DOM doesn't work, and any Node built-ins must be bundled along with the snap.
+Moreover, the [Snaps execution environment](execution-environment.md) has no DOM, no Node.js APIs, and no filesystem access, so anything that relies on the DOM doesn't work, and any Node built-ins must be bundled along with the Snap.

-Use the command `mm-snap build` to bundle your snap using [webpack](https://webpack.js.org/) or [Browserify](https://browserify.org).
+Use the command `mm-snap build` to bundle your Snap using [webpack](https://webpack.js.org/) or [Browserify](https://browserify.org).
 This command finds all dependencies using your specified main entry point and outputs a bundle file to your specified output path.

 :::note
-If you are using the template snap monorepo, running `yarn start` will bundle your snap for you.
+If you are using the template Snap monorepo, running `yarn start` will bundle your Snap for you.
 :::